 With its emphasis on uniqueness and context, and on understanding that which is specific to a particular cultural group, the local clinical scientific model captures our training program's focus on the treatment of a culturally diverse patient population from within the large, urban, multicultural community that Mt.
 Sinai Beth Israel serves.
-It also captures our program's inclusion of a multiplicity of treatment modalities and methods, as well as extensive supervision (often involving videotaped material) that serves to cultivate the intern's observational skills, including those which are self-reflective.
+It also captures our program's inclusion of a multiplicity of CLOSE GAP treatment modalities and methods, as well as extensive supervision (often involving videotaped material) that serves to cultivate the intern's observational skills, including those which are self-reflective.

 The general goals of the Mt.
-Sinai Beth Israel clinical psychology internship training program are (1) to provide an intensive, broad-based training experience that exposes the interns to a variety of clinical settings, populations, applications of evidence-based psychological interventions, and research, and (2) to provide specialized training in a multi-cultural family program, an addictions program, a trauma-informed child treatment program, elective consultation-liaison programs, and in a brief psychotherapy research program.
+Sinai Beth Israel clinical psychology internship training program are (1) to provide an intensive, broad-based training experience that exposes the interns to a variety of clinical settings, populations, applications of evidence-based psychological interventions, and research, and (2) to provide specialized training in a multi-cultural family program, an addictions program, a trauma- informed child treatment program, elective consultation-liaison programs, and in a brief psychotherapy research program.

-The specific objectives of these goals include exposing the interns to the following settings and experiences in order to gain basic competencies in these areas:
+The specific objectives of these goals include exposing the interns to the following settings and experiences in order to demonstrate competencies in these areas:

-- a. inpatient and outpatient psychiatric services; - b. multidisciplinary treatment teams (including psychiatrists, social workers, psychiatric nurses, occupational therapists, among others; - c. child, adolescent, adult and geriatric patients; - d. individual, group, and family treatment modalities; - e. models of treatment formulation and intervention, including evidence-based (dialectical behavior therapy, cognitive-behavioral, trauma informed child) treatments and psychoanalytic, psychodynamic, humanistic, family systems, and developmental play models; - f. short-term versus long-term, time-limited versus open-ended treatment models; - g. psychological and neuropsychological testing; - h. elective experiences in consultation psychology or the psychotherapy research program; - i. theoretical models of and provision of supervision, and - j. fundamental elements of professional conduct.
+- a. inpatient and outpatient psychiatric services; - b. multidisciplinary treatment teams (including psychiatrists, social workers, psychiatric nurses, occupational therapists, among others; - c. child, adolescent, adult and geriatric patients; - d. individual, group, and family treatment modalities;

+- e. models of treatment formulation and intervention, including evidence-based (dialectical behavior therapy, cognitive-behavioral, trauma informed child) treatments and psychoanalytic, psychodynamic, humanistic, family systems, and developmental play models; - f. short-term versus long-term, time-limited versus open-ended treatment models; - g. psychological and neuropsychological testing; - h. elective experiences in consultation psychology or the psychotherapy research program; - i. theoretical models of and provision of supervision, and - j. development of professional identity and conduct with sensitivity to diversity, equality and inclusion.

 Our overarching aim is to develop an intern's basic competencies in the delivery of psychological services in a general healthcare system, and in the interrelated areas of professional conduct and clinical skills, thus preparing them for independent practice in the field.
+Competency areas are: Research; Ethical and legal Standards; Individual and Cultural Diversity; Professional Values, Attitudes, and Behaviors; Communications and Interpersonal Skills; Assessment; Intervention; Supervision; and Consultation and Interprofessional/Interdisciplinary Skills.